mbbroberg/mbbroberg.github.io/_drafts/2018-09-02-how-i-todoist.md

 description: Todoist is the single most helpful productivity tool I use.
 ---

-Todoist is a freemium application I have consistently used for a few years now.
+Todoist is a freemium application I had consistently used for a few years.
 Before that, I had been switching between an endless supply of options.
 But before we get into the tool, there's a more important question of the routine.

 ## My productivity practice